ArtosSystems/docs-legacy/source/includes/_SDKs.md

 ## Aventus.JS/Aventus4S

 Aventus.JS/4S are our low level SDKS.
+Aventus JS is a JavaScript library, whilst Aventus4S is a Scala library.
 Essentially, this is the glue between the mainnet and other software Artos have produced.
 We will include code snippets here to help you interact with the protocol directly.

 ## High Level SDKs